angular/angular/src/material/datepicker/datepicker.md

 <!-- example(datepicker-moment) -->

-By default the `MomentDateAdapter` will creates dates in your time zone specific locale.
+By default the `MomentDateAdapter` creates dates in your time zone specific locale.
 You can change the default behaviour to parse dates as UTC by providing the `MAT_MOMENT_DATE_ADAPTER_OPTIONS` and setting it to `useUtc: true`.

 ```ts
 @NgModule({